Duchy of Münsterberg: Piast rule

 After the death of Henry IV in 1290, during the period of fragmentation of Poland, Bolko I the Strict inherited the towns of Münsterberg (Ziębice) and Frankenstein (Ząbkowice Śląskie).
 Around 1300, he finished a castle in Münsterberg.
 When he died in 1301, his possessions were divided among his three sons.
-The youngest son, Bolko II Ziębicki, received Münsterberg (Ziębice) in 1321 and was the first to style himself Duke of Münsterberg (Duke of Ziębice).
+The youngest son, Bolko II Ziębicki, received Münsterberg (Ziębice) in 1321 and was the first to style himself Duke of Münsterberg.
 He resided in the town's castle.
 After he demanded land from the diocese's domains, a long-running dispute with the Bishop of Breslau arose, and the bishop imposed an interdict over the duchy several times, while the duke was anathematized.
-After the siege of Frankenstein by the Moravian Margrave and later by Holy Roman Emperor Charles IV, Bolko II recognized Bohemian suzerainty on 29 August 1336 in the Treaty of Straubing.
-Bolko II died in 1341; he was buried in the church of the Heinrichau (Henryków) monastery, a monastery he generously supported during his lifetime.
+After the siege of Frankenstein by the Moravian margrave (later Holy Roman Emperor) Charles IV, Bolko II recognized Bohemian suzerainty on 29 August 1336 in the Treaty of Straubing.
+Bolko II died in 1341; he was buried in the church of the Henryków (Heinrichau) monastery, a monastery he generously supported during his lifetime.

 Bolko's son, Nicholas the Small, was Duke of Münsterberg until 1358.
-In the year of his father's death, he paid homage to Bohemian King John of Luxembourg and his son Charles.
+In the year of his father's death, he paid homage to Bohemian king John of Luxembourg and his son Charles.
 Nicholas' successor, Bolko III, died in 1410.
 The next dukes, the brothers Henry († 1420) and Jan, ruled the duchy together until 1420; afterward Jan ruled alone.
 Jan died on 27 December 1428 at the Battle of Altwilmsdorf against the Hussites.
-With him the Piast Dukes of Münsterberg died out.
+With him the Piast dukes of Münsterberg died out.